ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 This specification defines a set of RS-facing APIs that an AS can make available for advanced loosely-coupled deployments.
-Additionally, this document defines a general-purpose model for access tokens, which can be used in structured, formatted access tokens or in the API.
+Additionally, this document defines a general-purpose model for access tokens, which can be used in structured, formatted access tokens or in token introspection responses.
 This specification also defines a method for an RS to derive a downstream token for calling another chained RS.

 The means of the authorization server issuing